willenny/School_District_Analysis/README.md

 -How is the school summary affected?
   -The first four columns of the school summary will be the same due to the number of students in the data staying the same.
-The following 5 columns
+The following 5 columns are affected, but at different levels of significance.
+The Average Math Score and Average Reading Score are only slightly affected, whereas the % Passing Math, % Passing Reading, and % Overall Passing are greatly increased after the ninth graders data was removed.
+This implies that the ninth graders scored poorly on math and reading compared to the upperclassmen.

  **School Summary, with Thomas High School ninth graders**
  ![School_Summary_Full](https://user-images.githubusercontent.com/109091887/186653601-055e5d29-a0a3-4cd4-92c6-aeb1a526a064.PNG)